patrick-ausderau/Node.js-course/docs/Slides/Week5/W5-2-WebRTC.md

           });
       ```
   1. Start server, open `https://localhost:3000/videochat.html`
-     * When you click on the button, you should see live video from your webcam
+     * You should see live video from your webcam

   1. Install socket.io
      * add socket.io server to index.js and socket.io client to videochat.html and rtc.js